designstem/projects/triangles/math-polyhedra.md

 # Regular polyhedra

-~When regular polygons are expanded and seen in the three dimensions, form the **Regular Polyhedra**.
+~When regular polygons are expanded and seen in the three dimensions, form the <var>Regular Polyhedra</var>.
 These are solid objects bounded by flat surfaces.~

 <center>
     <f-scene3 style="position:relative;" isometric class="crisp">